Optimum_Legal_Family

 There are differences between buying and selling properties, let alone the differences between freehold houses and leasehold flats.
 Even the process of a buying a new-build house from a developer is a different to buying an existing house.

-No two transactions are the same, but we have given examples below of the fees that would be involved in some typical matters.
+No two transactions are the same.
 We would be happy to provide a no-obligation detailed estimate that addresses your particular scenario.

 Please use the links below for more detailed background information on the buying and selling process.